ThemModdingHerds/velvet-beautifier/GUIDE.md

 - `ai-libs.gfs` - contains lua code for AI, wouldn't touch it for now
 - `characters-*.gfs` - contains character data, wouldn't touch it for now
 - `dev.gfs` - contains some various stuff, don't have a reason to modify this
-- `levels.gfs` - contains all the stage data during a fight and some story mode sections, I wouldn't modify this because it's better to create a [Level Pack](#level-packs) instead
+- `levels.gfs` - contains all the stage data during a fight and some story mode sections, I wouldn't modify this because it's better to create a [Level Pack](#level-packs) instead (that is you want to create new levels)
 - `nidra-baihe-texas-art-pt.gfs` - I don't know why this is a seperate thing but the same thing applies to `characters-*.gfs`
 - `sprites.gfs` - contains sprite data of some effect used during a fight
 - `trials.gfs` - contains scripted cutscenes used in Training and Story Mode (like with the snake boss)